 Title loans are a type of secured loan that usually uses the borrower’s car as collateral.

-Title loans can be a good option for bad credit customers who own a car.
+Title loans can be a good option for people who are looking for a loan for bad credit and still own a car.

 In this article, we explain how title loans work and consider the benefits and drawbacks.